DarkKronicle/pure-nushell-bible/README.md

 Nushell has a lot of built-in functionality that makes manipulating data really easy.
 Data structure types, typed inputs and outputs, and easy to remember function names.
 Nushell sets itself apart as a scripting language because of all of this functional utility.

+Nushell also tries to optimize wherever possible.
+For structured data especially, nushell pipelines in such a way to minimize computation.
+Such as getting the first 5 lines from a file (no need to read the entire file).

 Bash is super important and nushell will not be able to fully replace it.
 The main point of writing these nushell alternatives to the bash functions is to show the strengths of nushell and where bash can fall short.
 Also, hopefully this convinces someone that they should try out nushell as a scripting language or shell.
 It's an incredibly powerful tool you can have at your fingurtips.

 <!-- CHAPTER END -->